 - October 2017 - Developpement of deterministic approaches for wind turbines foundations

 - October 2018 - Developpement of probabilistic approaches

 - January 2020 - End of the project (Theisis defense and publications in international journals

 Development of numerical tools for the analysis of wind turbine foundations that may be used by practical geotechnical engineers working in the area of offshore structures.

 The work of this project involves two main items: (i) Development of efficient three-dimensional mechanical models for offshore wind turbine foundations subjected to axial and lateral loadings and (ii) Development of probabilistic models in order to calculate the probability of failure of offshore geotechnical structures taking into account the three-dimensional soil spatial variability.

-– For the development of mechanical models, two offshore geotechnical structures were modelled using Abaqus finite elements software: (i) Large diameter monopile foundation and (ii) Bucket foundation.
-Two types of modelling were considered in the mechanical model: A wished in place model and a more sophisticated model taking into account the installation process (using the coupled Eulerian-Lagrangian approach implemented in Abaqus software).
+– For the development of mechanical models, an offshore large diameter monopile was modelled using Abaqus finite element software.
+Two types of modelling were considered in the mechanical model: A wished in place model and a more sophisticated model taking into account the installation process.
+The later model makes use of the coupled Eulerian-Lagrangian approach implemented in Abaqus software.

 The main results of the different simulations are as follows: